CAPABILITY · OPS & BACK-OFFICE

 Monday morning one-page brief: revenue, pipeline, cash, and anomaly flags.

 Pulls metrics from your CRM, accounting tool, and ops systems on a schedule.
 Formats a concise owner brief with trend lines and anomaly highlights.
-Delivers to Slack, email, or both.
+Delivers to team chat, email, or both.
 No dashboard login required.

-Most owners already know what they want to see Monday morning: did revenue land where it should, is anything sitting unpaid past 30 days, is the schedule full enough to cover payroll, and did anyone leave a review that needs a response.
-The problem isn't knowing what to check — it's that checking requires logging into four or five systems, running exports, and mentally assembling the picture from fragments.
-That ritual runs 60 to 90 minutes for a lot of owners, assuming nothing breaks mid-pull.
-By the time it's done, the morning is already gone.
+Most owners already know what they want to see Monday morning.
+Did revenue land where it should?
+Is anything sitting unpaid past 30 days?
+Is the schedule full enough to cover payroll?
+Did anyone leave a review that needs a response?
+Knowing what to check was never the hard part.
+Checking is.
+It means logging into four or five systems, running exports, and assembling the picture in your head from fragments.
+That ritual eats 60 to 90 minutes for a lot of owners, assuming nothing breaks mid-pull.
+By the time it's done, the morning is gone.

 The KPI Snapshot build wires those sources together and produces the brief automatically.
-A scheduled job pulls from your CRM for pipeline and lead-flow data, your accounting system for revenue and accounts receivable, your practice or operations system for appointment fill rate and utilization, and any review platform for incoming ratings.
-The AI layer doesn't just move numbers — it compares this week against the prior period and flags anything outside a normal range: a revenue dip that outpaces a seasonal pattern, an AR balance aging faster than usual, a no-show rate that's crept up three weeks running.
-Those flags land at the top of the brief so the owner reads what matters first, not last.
+A scheduled job pulls pipeline and lead-flow from your CRM, revenue and receivables from your accounting system, appointment fill rate and utilization from your practice or operations system, and incoming ratings from any review platform.
+The AI layer doesn't just move numbers around.
+It compares this week against the prior period and flags anything outside a normal range: a revenue dip that outpaces the seasonal pattern, an AR balance aging faster than usual, a no-show rate that's crept up three weeks running.
+Those flags land at the top of the brief, so the owner reads what matters first.

-Delivery is wherever you already look.
+Delivery shows up wherever you already look.
 Most owners want an email they can scan before their first meeting.
-Others want a Slack message so the brief is searchable alongside the rest of their operations chatter.
+Others want a team chat message so the brief stays searchable alongside the rest of their operations chatter.
 Some want both.
-The brief format is fixed enough to be scannable in under five minutes and flexible enough to reflect the KPIs that actually matter for your business — a med spa's brief looks different from a contractor's, and both look different from a law firm tracking billable utilization.
+The format is fixed enough to scan in under five minutes and flexible enough to reflect the KPIs that actually drive your business.
+A med spa's brief looks nothing like a contractor's, and both look nothing like a law firm tracking billable utilization.

-Golden Horizons builds the initial metric map during scoping: we sit with the owner, document the three to seven numbers they actually make decisions from, trace each one back to its source system, and confirm the integration path is clean before writing a line of automation.
+Golden Horizons builds the initial metric map during scoping.
+We sit with the owner, document the three to seven numbers they actually make decisions from, trace each one back to its source system, and confirm the integration path is clean before writing a line of automation.
 That map becomes the spec.
 The spec becomes the build.
-If your QuickBooks categories are inconsistent or your CRM has duplicate contacts inflating pipeline, we flag it during scoping — those data quality issues don't disappear when you automate, they just show up faster, which is actually useful.
+If your QuickBooks categories are inconsistent or your CRM has duplicate contacts inflating pipeline, we flag it during scoping.
+Those data quality issues don't vanish when you automate.
+They just surface faster, which works in your favor.
 The brief becomes a forcing function to clean up the underlying data over time.

 Setup runs two to three weeks.